 The Douglas County Adult Drug Court's primary purpose is to offer a more effective and less costly alternative to traditional adjudication and sentencing of drug-involved, non-violent felony offenders.
 This voluntary program allows eligible defendants to earn dismissal of their current charge(s) in exchange for successful graduation from the Drug Court Program.
 If the offender does not successfully complete the program, he or she is sentenced on the admitting charge(s).
 One of the many conditions for successful completion of the Drug Court Program is maintaining continued employment for at least 6 months.
 Clients who do not have a high school diploma must also complete their General Education Development (GED).
 The Nebraska VR (NVR) component of the program provides both vocational and education-related services and assistance to clients in preparing for, obtaining and maintaining gainful employment.

-In October 2017, Vocational Rehabilitation entered into service agreements with these agencies to provide Benefits Services to individuals served by VR who receive Social Security and other benefits.
-These agencies employ Certified Benefits Planners who have extensive training in how work incentives may be used by SSA beneficiaries to maximize earning potential and minimize negative impact to benefits.
+Nebraska VR has service agreements with these agencies to provide Benefits Services to individuals served by VR who receive Social Security and other benefits.
+These agencies employ Certified Work Incentives Coordinators (CWIC) who have extensive training in helping SSA beneficiaries use work incentives maximize their earning potential and minimize negative impact to benefits.
 The Benefits Services provide individuals with:

-Nebraska VR continues it's long standing partnership with Nebraska Department of Health and Human Services - Behavioral Health Services (NE-DHHS) to make available employment services to Nebraskans with severe mental illness.
-VR and NE-DHHS fund six regional programs that provide Supported Employment services across the State.
+Nebraska VR continues its long-standing partnership with Nebraska Department of Health and Human Services – Division of Behavioral Health (NDHHS-DBH) to fund supported employment services for Nebraskans with severe mental illness.
+VR and NDHHS-DBH partner in funding these supports across the state.

 Key elements of the partnership include: